AnyLog-co/documentation/examples/Broker Setup.md

 </pre>

-If the broker process fails to bind, the following command returns the list of active connections on the machine including the PID of the process which opened the socket:
+If the broker process fails to bind, the following command returns the list of active connections on the machine including the ID of the process which opened the socket:
 <pre>
 get machine connections
 </pre>